This post may contain affiliate links. See my policy page for more info.

 Each winter thousands of people march through the streets of Edinburgh with flaming torches to celebrate the Hogmanay New Year.
 What could possibly go wrong?

 Actually, nothing goes wrong.
 Complete strangers join together to walk side by side.
 Everyone is polite and courteous to each other.
-This year 35,000 people from around the world showed up to enjoy the spectacle.
+When we visited, 35,000 people from around the world showed up to enjoy the spectacle.

 The roots of the holiday are not certain, but it likely has to do with the Norse winter solstice celebrations and the Gaelic festival Samhain that marked the end of the harvest season.